-As on year ended 2022 and 2021, the Company had other payables and accrued expenses amounting to THB 371 million and THB 315 million respectively, which increased by THB 56 million mainly due to higher accrued expenses.
-Noted that last year it was stopped production from mid of December 2021 resulting to this year was higher accrued expenses from the production as compared to last year.
+As on year ended 2023 and 2022, the Company had other payables and accrued expenses amounting to THB 339 million and THB 371 million respectively, which decreased by THB 32 million mainly due to a decrease in accrued bonus expense and other payables for purchase of spare parts.

-Advance received from customers
+Advances received from customers

-As on year ended 2022 and 2021, the Company had received advance from customers amounting to THB 13 million and THB 5 million respectively, which increased by THB 8 million due to last sale order in last week of 2022, whereas there were lower sales order in last week of 2021.
+As on year ended 2023 and 2022, the Company had advances received from customers amounting to THB 6 million and THB 13 million respectively, which decreased by THB 7 million due reduced orders from customer in last week of this year compared to last year.

-Accrued interest expenses
+• Accrued interest expense

-As on year ended 2022 and 2021, the Company had accrued interest expenses amounting to THB 10 million and THB 23 million in respectively, which decreased by THB 13 million mainly due to write-off the accrued interest expenses related to liabilities from terminated rehabilitation plan which is presented as part of net gain from write-off expired legal prescription of debts.
+As on year ended 2023 and 2022, the Company had accrued interest expense amounting to THB 9 million and THB 10 million respectively, which decreased by THB 1 million mainly due to write-off the accrued interest expenses related to liabilities from terminated rehabilitation plan which is presented as part of net gain from write-back expired legal prescription of liabilities.

-• Liabilities from terminated rehabilitation plan
+Liabilities from terminated rehabilitation plan

-As on year ended 2022 and 2021, the Company had liabilities from terminated rehabilitation plan amounting to THB 4 million and THB 21 million in respectively, which decreased by THB 17 million This was mainly because write-off of liabilities from terminated rehabilitation plan which exceeding the legal prescription period of 10 years and accrued interest thereon.
-It is presented as part of net gain from write-off expired legal prescription of debts.
+Liabilities from terminated rehabilitation plan decreased from last year by THB 4 million due to write-off of debts which have the exceeded legal prescription period of 10 years and accrued interest thereon without any claim from the creditors.
+It is presented as part of net gain from write-back expired legal prescription of liabilities.